viradex/games-uploader/README.md

 ### Show Completion Popup and Shutdown on Complete

 This setting can be modified in the UI.
-If `showCompletionNotification` is `true`, a message box will be shown every time an upload completes.
+If `dontShowCompletionNotification` is `true`, a message box will be shown every time an upload completes.
 If `shutDownOnComplete` is `true`, the computer will automatically shut down 60 seconds after the final video has been uploaded.
 If the shut down on complete option is set to `true`, the show completion popups option will be set to `true` regardless of the value entered.